Greater Manchester Coalition of Disabled People: Disabled People's Archive

-In July 2020 the Executive Council of GMCDP agreed that the Archive Development Project should be renamed as the Disabled People's Archive to reflect the growth of the archive with around 30 other collections in addition to GMCDP's own materials.
+In October 2021 GMCDP was granted funds from the Wellcome Trust to expand the project with three staff for three years, extended some months due to delays following the pandemic.
+A large element of this work was in starting to catalogue the main collection and to make the records fully accessible in multiple formats.
+In July 2020, the Executive Council of GMCDP agreed that the Archive Development Project should be renamed as the Disabled People's Archive to reflect the growth of the archive with around 30 other collections in addition to GMCDP's own materials.